IBM-Cloud/vpc-tutorials/vpc-cockroachdb-mzr/readme.md

 ## Try a small application

-1. SSH into the app Virtual Server Instance(s) and start the NodeJS sample app.

-2. Open your browser and navigate the to the public load balancer address: http://<public_lb>/api/bank.
+1. Open your browser and navigate the to the public load balancer address: http://<public_lb>/api/bank.

-3. Copy and paste the following queries:
+2. Copy and paste the following queries:

 ```graphql
 query read {